 - The CTA should be clear (call, meeting etc).

-- Keep is exploratory.
-Just ask for time and not anything else.
+- Keep it exploratory.
+Just ask for their time and nothing else.

 - It should require minimal effort from the candidate.
 User phrases like a short 15mins call, quick 20 mins coffee etc.

 - Establish the aim of the CTA clearly.
 The candidate should have a clear picture that why you need that CTA.
 It will save time on both ends.